Crime in Latvia: Protection

-The government has made some efforts to improve victim protection.
-The Ministry of Welfare has provided $14,500 for the training of 271 social workers to improve the administration of victim assistance and rehabilitation services.
-Although the government allocated $98,000 for victim assistance in 2007, it spent only $23,000 - an increase from $10,000 spent in 2006.
-The government offers foreign victims legal alternatives to removal; victims who agree to assist law enforcement may apply for temporary residency and work permits.
-Latvia has encouraged victims to participate in investigations against their traffickers.
-In June 2007, the government instituted a 30-day "reflection period" during which non-Latvian victims and their dependent children are eligible for government-funded assistance and rehabilitation services while deciding whether to cooperate with law enforcement.
-Government authorities and two NGOs may authorize victims to obtain government assistance.
-Other victims have received assistance from non-government-funded NGOs.
-The government has provided training to law enforcement officers and specialists in orphan courts to identify victims of trafficking.
-The aforementioned US Department of State report states that the government did not penalize victims for unlawful acts committed as a direct result of their being trafficked.
+The Ministry of Welfare allocated $14,500 to train 271 social workers, improving the administration of victim assistance and rehabilitation services.
+While the government allocated $98,000 for victim assistance in 2007, actual spending was $23,000—an increase from the $10,000 spent in 2006.
+Foreign victims are offered legal alternatives to deportation; those who assist law enforcement can apply for temporary residency and work permits.
+In June 2007, the government established a 30-day "reflection period" allowing non-Latvian victims and their dependent children to access state-funded assistance while deciding whether to cooperate with law enforcement.
+State authorities and two NGOs are authorized to clear victims for state aid, while others receive support from independently funded NGOs.
+Training is also provided to law enforcement officers and specialists in orphan courts to aid victim identification.
+U.S. State Department reports note that the government does not penalize victims for unlawful acts committed as a direct result of being trafficked.

 Robbery

-The robbery rate in Latvia in 2018 was 27.7 cases per 100,000, a decrease from 108.3 cases per 100,000 people in 2004.
-Over the two years ranging from 2018 to 2020, at least 10 warehouses of trading and production have been said to be robbed.
+The robbery rate in Latvia stood at 27.7 cases per 100,000 people in 2018, down from 108.3 per 100,000 in 2004.
+Between 2018 and 2020, at least 10 commercial production and trading warehouses were targeted by robbers.

-Notable examples of recent cases include the armed robbery that took place at a watch store in Riga Old Town on the 29th April 2025, and bridge robberies where €17,000 worth of railings were reported to have been stolen on May 29, 2025.
+Notable recent cases include an armed robbery at a watch store in Riga Old Town on April 29, 2025, and infrastructural thefts in Kurzeme where €17,000 worth of bridge railings were stolen on May 29, 2025.